getreu/tp-note/docs/source/tp-note--manpage.md

 # OPERATION MODES

-_Tp-Note_ operates in 4 different modes, depending on its commend-line-arguments and the clipboard state.
-Each mode is usually associated with one content-template and one filename-template.
+_Tp-Note_ operates in 4 different modes, depending on its commend line arguments and the clipboard state.
+Each mode is usually associated with one content template and one filename template.

 ## New note without clipboard